TheArturthur/CoppermindScraper/Cosmere/Jaxlim.md

 ### War of Reckoning (1167 - 1174)
 Jaxlim could be seen in her shack on the outskirts of [[Narak\|Narak]] tending to her [[Shalebark\|shalebark]] gardens.
 She appeared to be senile, as she did not always recognize her daughter and sometimes seemed to hallucinate.
 Eshonai said that she had not heard wise words from her mother in years.
 Jaxlim could sometimes remember some of the old songs.
 Eshonai asked her about the listeners leaving the "dark home", and her mother sang a song to a Rhythm of Remembrance that revealed tidbits of Parshendi history.
 She had saved some maps of the former kingdom of [[Natanatan\|Natanatan]] that Eshonai made in her youth, and she gave them to Eshonai.
 Jaxlim was rounded up with the rest of the listeners who refused to adopt Stormform when Eshonai began to take control of Narak.
 She escaped into the chasms with [[Thude\|Thude]] and the rest of the dissenters.

-### After the “True Desolation”
+### After the Battle of Narak
-After the Everstorm, the listeners with whom Jaxlim had escaped did manage to survive with the help of a [[Chasmfiend\|chasmfiend]].
+After the Battle of Narak, the listeners with whom Jaxlim had escaped did manage to survive with the help of a [[Chasmfiend\|chasmfiend]].
 When Venli returned to the remnants of the listeners, Jaxlim had lost all ability to recognize her daughter.
 However, Venli held out hope that a Radiant bond could still heal her mother's mental afflictions.

 ## Relationships
 ### Venli